PPG Curator’s Guide

 These names, however, come into Rhakhis as “unplaced”—they are present in the database but are not connected to the taxonomic hierarchy.
 So one of the first steps as a Curator is to search Rhakhis for unplaced names.

-Search for each of your higher-level taxa (i.e., families and genera).
-Then scroll down and after the Nomenclatural References section will be a list of unplaced names (Figure 2).
+To view unplaced names, first search for your higher-level taxon (i.e., family or genus).
+Then scroll down, and after the Nomenclatural References section will be a list of unplaced names (Figure 2).
 Select each name and either recognize it, move it to synonymy under a recognized name, and/or change its status to “invalid” or whatever designation is appropriate.
 Note that you won’t be able to accept a name unless its nomenclatural status is “valid”.

 Figure 2: Unplaced names in Angiopteris